huantrinh1802/m_taskwarrior_d.nvim/README.md

 ### Commands

 - `:TWToggle`: toggle status of task
-  - It also checks the parent task (if any) to determine the final status and apply it.
+  - If the task is registered in TaskWarrior, it also checks the parent task (if any) to determine the final status and apply it.
 The logic is as follows:
     - If there are any started tasks, it returns `started`.
     - If there are pending tasks but no started tasks, it returns `pending`.
     - If there are completed tasks, it returns `completed`.